 However, as we mentioned, Apple Inc only offers 5 GB of free storage.
 Obviously, it’s not enough for most users, especially when we are in such a modern society.
 And many users claim that they always get the message “iCloud backup failed due to not enough space on iCloud” and it drives them crazy to clear out the data again and again.
 For this reason, we need to manage iCloud storage to guarantee enough space and the availability of iCloud.

 How to manage iCloud Storage

-If you discover that your iCloud storage is full, refer to the following 6 options on how to manage iCloud storage on iPhone/iPad or PC/Mac.
+If you discover that your iCloud storage is full, refer to the following 7 options on how to manage iCloud storage on iPhone/iPad or PC/Mac.
 Option 7 may be the best way to manage iCloud/iCloud Drive data on PC.

 Option 1.
 Expand your iCloud storage